SC EPSCoR Solicitation Number 12-GE2021

 - preferably, the collaboration is between a senior faculty member and a junior faculty member.
 Senior faculty members are those who are at the full professor level or who have been at the associate professor level for more than two years.

 MADE in SC Research Priorities

 Proposals must respond to one of the following specific research thrusts.
-Highest preference is for proposals that integrate modeling and/or simulations with experimental research.
 Proposals must address one or more of the activities listed in the Attachment titled, “List of Strategic Research Activities.”
 The four research clusters of MADE in SC are:

 - Research Thrust 1 – Hierarchical Structures with Controlled Optical, Electrochemical, and Magnetic Properties.
 The goal of Thrust 1 is to explore the inorganic crystal structure and mesoscale assembly of hybrid inorganic and organic materials to control and tailor their optical, electrochemical and magnetic properties.
 These designed materials and assemblies will exhibit multi-functional, correlated, collective properties leading to, e.g., materials for enhanced energy transfer for lasing and harvesting applications.

 - Research Thrust 2 – Stimuli-Responsive Polymeric Materials.
 The goal of Thrust 2 is design and develop synthesis strategies for polymers able to respond to external cues leading to, e.g., materials for efficient water treatment and self-repairing materials for harsh environments.